Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

 low mood, lack of energy, insomnia. loss of appetite, medically unexplained physical symptoms, fear, sexual dysfunction, lack of insight, hallucinations and delusions ect.

-Medication, Psychological therapies such as Cognitive Behavioural Therapy (CBT) in certain conditions, Electro-convulsive therapy, rTMS, Neurosurgery
+Medication, Psychological therapies, Electro-convulsive therapy, rTMS, Neurosurgery

 This would depend on your diagnosis, other lifestyle factors etc. Medication should never be discontinued or changed without the approval of your doctor.